 Lay the cable water detector flat across the sub-floor where water could collect (see Figure 7).
-Secure the cable every 12-18 inches with J-clips or cable ties with adhesive mounting pads when installing it in the airstream.
-When routing it around obstructions, secure it at each turn of the cable.
-Do not tie the water detector cable to the metal floor stand or to metal pipes.
+Secure the cable every

+12-18 inches with J-clips or cable ties with adhesive mounting pads when installing it in the airstream.
+Secure it at each turn of the cable and when routing it around obstructions.
+Do not tie the water detector cable to the metal floor stand or to pipes.

 When a water leak on the floor reaches the cable, current will flow between the cable wires.
 A two conductor wire harness is provided with a quick connect fitting on the end.
-The harness mates to the fitting on the water detector and connects it to the control terminal block inside the electric box as shown in the wiring diagram provided with your unit (see Figure 14).
+The harness mates to the fitting on the water detector and connects it to the control terminal block inside the electric box as shown in the wiring diagram provided with your unit (see Figure 18).